The Book

 The Four Movements

-The book follows a liturgical framework that guides readers through a complete journey of transformation.
+Guided by four liturgical movements, this book walks readers through a complete journey of transformation.

 Lament